Andrew-S-Rosen/MKMlab/README.md

 # MKMlab
-MATLAB program for microkinetic modeling in catalysis Documentation to come soon.
+MATLAB program for microkinetic modeling in catalysis.
+Documentation to come soon.